ghoshs/counqer/README.md

    You can also run this app on a web server.
 Install apache and configure the server.
 CounQER is already configured with the mod WSGI file.
 Make necessary changes in the `server edits` sections of the code to replace the paths with your server paths.
    The app is enables by the command 'apache2 a2ensite <your-server>'

+### SPO query and top KB alignments
+Based on results from CounQER v1 on identifying set predicates from KB and aligning related set-predicates.

 ### Free Text Search

 Location: ./